OCJP Grants Fiscal Management Training

 Working with gang-affected young women experiencing sexual and domestic violence

-This e-learning programme will help you understand the experiences of gang-affected young women.
+This e-learning program will help you understand the experiences of gang-affected young women.
 You will learn to identify the abuse young women are vulnerable to and learn strategies to engage and support young women at risk or or gang involved.

 National Institute of Justice